 Transitional cell carcinoma is the most common type of bladder cancer.
 Squamous cell carcinoma, adenocarcinoma, and small cell carcinoma are the other less common types of bladder cancer.

-Why choose the UT Health San Antonio Cancer Center for bladder cancer?
+Why choose the Mays Cancer Center for bladder cancer?

 Our multidisciplinary team led by genitourinary (GU) oncologists, urologists, medical oncologists and radiation oncologists work together to create the ideal treatment plan for patients.
 We are the only National Cancer Institute (NCI) designated cancer center in Central and South Texas and have an extensive network of clinical trials to meet patients’ needs.